Blane245/musicgenerator/README.md

 3. A Noise Generator (**Noise**).
 This generator will create white or gaussian noise from the start to stop time.
 It is broken up into 0.1 second duration sources for this interval to provide for volume and pan changes to occur during this period.
 Gaussian noise have a center frequency (Hz) and standard deviation that is applied to the amplitude of the noise.
 Volume and pan values have center, amplitude, frequency, and phase values and have the same repetitive types as SFPG.

+4. An Audio File Generator (**AudioFile**).
+This generator contains the samples from an existing audio file, as long as the web browser audio conversion exists for the audio file type.
+The start time is controlable, bu the stop time is set based on the duration of the audio file.
+Only the volume can be adjusted as it is assumed that panning is handled in the file itself.

 # CMG Data Structure

 The data structure is hierarchial: